-INTRODUCTION: The British economist David Ricardo presented "the theory of Comparative Advantage" tells a country produces some merchandises more and cheap than other country, becomes rich in that product, so bargain of the artefacts (import and export) would be win win situation for every republic.
-This theory explains that variations in technology, resource, and presence of government rules economies of scale are the five fundamental reasons of trade between the nations.370 So, it would be fair to say that high export rate is harbinger of good economy and basis of international trade which is again determined by the trade policy of the country.
-Ukraine war, covid lockdown affected the world economy.
-371 Pakistan depends on the exports to make foreign income, boost currency and pay back its debts.372 Some elements that affect the exports are economic conditions, industrial policies, export supply, various sectors of economy and time to time governmental policies.
+INTRODUCTION: The British economist David Ricardo presented "the theory of Comparative theory explains that variations in technology, resource, demand and presence of government rules economies of scale are the five fundamental reasons of trade between the nations.375 So, it would be fair to say that high export rate is harbinger of good economy and basis of international trade which is again determined by the trade policy of the country.
+Ukraine war, covid affected the world economy.
+376 Pakistan lockdown depends on the exports to make foreign income, boost currency and pay back its debts.377 Some elements that affect the exports are economic conditions, industrial policies, export supply, various sectors of economy and time to time governmental policies.
 Two school of thoughts to export model first the neoclassical approach and the Keynesian approach are the determinants of export supply.
 Neoclassical approach transpires that export supply is essentially determined by the relative prices and production capacity.
 Keynesian economist's title that export supply largely depends on domestic demand pressure.
-Many economists opine that change in the domestic demand may leave effects on export growth directly by affecting the availability of goods for exports, and these effects are not covered implicitly by the changes in the prices relatively.373
+Many economists opine that change in the domestic demand may leave effects on export growth directly by affecting the availability of goods for exports, and these effects are not covered implicitly by the changes in the prices relatively.378